About the Founder

 I received my Ph.D. in Physics from UVA in 1992, the era of the 40-year-old post-docs.
 Fortunately, I discovered a hidden talent.

 While I was a student there I was a teaching assistant for the Physics Department and a tutor for Navy ROTC and the Post-Bac programs.
-In my final years I won the first-ever graduate student teaching award for the department and, in fact, was the only graduate student allowed to fully run a class (that is, sign a grade sheet).
+In my final years I won the first-ever graduate student teaching award for the department and, in fact, was the only graduate student allowed to fully run a class (that is, assign course grades).

 The summer after I graduated I stayed on as a Visiting Assistant Professor.